-While every one of our best VPN picks can make regular websites think you're in a different location by using regional servers, many can’t spoof your GPS location.
-While using different servers is great for accessing Netflix and blocked content, apps like Pokémon GO that are allowed to access your location can still see exactly where you are.
+While all of the best VPN services can make regular websites think you're in a different location by using regional servers, hardly any can spoof your GPS location for Pokémon GO.
+So, while using different servers is great for accessing Netflix and blocked content, apps like Pokémon GO that can access your location still know exactly where you are.

-In fact, only one VPN service on the market can currently also give you a spoofed GPS location, and surprisingly it’s also the best cheap VPN available – Surfshark.
-Available for just $2.49 a month, Surfshark offers massive value for money, and this Pokémon GO GPS spoofing feature is another string to its bow.
+In fact, only one VPN on the market can currently also give you a spoofed GPS location, and surprisingly it’s also the best cheap VPN available – Surfshark.
+Available for just $2.49 a month, Surfshark offers huge value for money, and this GPS spoofing feature is another string to its bow.

-How to spoof your Pokémon GO location with Surfshark
+How to spoof your location on Pokémon GO

-• Turn on ‘Mock Locations App’ – it may be called ‘Allow Mock Locations’ – and select Surfshark as your mock location app.
+5. Turn on ‘Mock Locations App’ – it may be called ‘Allow Mock Locations’ – and select Surfshark as your mock location app.
+If you're using a different mock location app, select it now instead of Surfshark.

-• Download and install the Mock Mock Locations module – some apps won’t function if Mock Locations is turned on, so this module hides the setting from them.
+6. Download and install the Mock Mock Locations module – some apps won’t function if Mock Locations is turned on, so this module make it appear like it's switched off.

-• Then all you need to do is open Surfshark and select a location – it’ll spoof your location automatically to match the server you’re connected to.
+7. Then all you need to do is open Surfshark and select a location – it’ll spoof your location automatically to match the server you’re connected to.
 Make sure you do this before opening any app you're trying to trick.
+If you're using a different mock location app, connect to your chosen Surfshark server, and then change your location on the GPS spoofer to match.

 Please note: There have been reports of users also having to install the BlueStacks emulator to access Pokémon GO.
 This is due to the fact that on some devices the System Location must be changed as well.
 If you struggle with these steps without an emulator, try again when using BlueStacks.

-So, for example, if you want to use our top-rated VPN ExpressVPN (head over to the site to learn more), you’ll need to download a GPS spoofing app – there’s one called ‘Fake GPS Location’ in the app store.
+These can also be used with other VPNs, too.
+If you want to use our top-rated VPN ExpressVPN (head over to the site to learn more), you’ll need to download a GPS spoofing app no matter what – there’s one called ‘Fake GPS Location’ in the app store.

 Then, after following the steps above, when you enter Mock Locations App in Developer Options you can just select your chosen spoofing app.